 6. What could poor supplier rebate management be costing our business?

-• Lost rebate revenue - As noted above, 4% of potential rebate revenue typically goes unclaimed.
+- Lost rebate revenue - As noted above, 4% of potential rebate revenue typically goes unclaimed.
 For many organizations this can mean they’re missing out on hundreds of thousands of dollars each year.
-The Deal Economy—the money that manufacturers pay distributors and resellers in rebates, market development funds and special pricing agreements (SPAs)—is massive.
-It’s currently worth an estimated $500bn a year in North America alone.

-7. What should we look for in a supplier rebate management system?
+7. What should we look for in a supplier rebate management platform?

 If you decide to invest in dedicated software to take control of your vendor rebates, you’ll want to ensure it ticks the following boxes.